top of page

 Preheat the oven to 200C/400F.

-Peel the sweet potatoes and cut roughly into 1/2 inch dice.
-Spread on an oven tray lined with greaseproof paper, drizzle with half the oil and sprinkle with salt and pepper.
-Roast for 20-25 minutes, until tender and it is starting to get charred in spots.
+Peel the sweet potatoes and cut them roughly into 1/2-inch dice.
+Spread them on an oven tray lined with greaseproof paper, drizzle with half the oil, and sprinkle with salt and pepper.
+Roast for 20-25 minutes, until tender and starting to get charred in spots.

-Meanwhile, cook the rice, as per the insdtructions on the box.
+Meanwhile, cook the rice as per the instructions on the box.

 Put the quinoa in a pan with lots of boiling water and simmer for 10 minutes.
 Drain into a fine sieve and leave to dry.
 Put the cooked and dry (but still warm) rice and quinoa in a large mixing bowl.

-Tip the contents of the pan over the rice and quinoa, then stir in the roasted sweet potato and its oil.
-Add the dried lime, mint, spring onion, lemon juice, feta and salt and pepper, toss together gently, taking care not to mush up the sweet potato and feta, taste and adjust the seasoning.
+Tip the pan's contents over the rice and quinoa, then stir in the roasted sweet potato and its oil.
+Add the dried lime, mint, spring onion, lemon juice, feta, salt, and pepper, toss together gently, taking care not to mush up the sweet potato and feta.
+Taste and adjust the seasoning.

 • Facebook